• Skip to primary navigation

 Tips and Tricks

 • Fire roast the eggplant.
-Smoky eggplant is key for this eggplant dip, so roast the eggplant over an open flame.
+Smoky eggplant is key for this eggplant dip, so roast the eggplant over an open flame if possible.
 Don't worry if the skin is heavily charred because it will be removed.
+The first time you make this recipe, this may feel a little uncomfortable.
+Trust the process.

 • Remove the charred skin delicately.
 Allow the eggplant to cool, then remove the charred outer skin carefully.
 Rinse the roasted eggplant under the sink faucet to remove any charred bits.

 • Mash the garlic into a paste.
 Chopped or minced garlic is not an appropriate substitute because the garlic will be chunky.
-The best way to make the garlic into a paste is using a mortar and pestle.
+My favorite way to make the garlic into a paste is using a mortar and pestle.
 Another option is using a garlic press, but make sure the garlic is fully crushed.

 Variations and Substitutions